McOffsky/Arduino_ESP8266_HTTP_Client/README.md

 Library was developed with ESP8266 firmware v0.20.
 Older versions of firmware might not work with this lib.

-How to connect and update your ESP8266 is explained in this video:
+How to connect to PC and update your ESP8266 is explained in this video:

 https://www.youtube.com/watch?v=9QZkCQSHnko

 For best performance you will need connect not only 3.3V, GND, TX and RX, but also RST pin on your ESP8266.
 It is not required.

 Header file (.h) needs to be edited according to your hardware specs.
 If you have UNO board uncomment "define UNO" (board with only one hardware serial).
 In case you are using MEGA board uncomment "define MEGA" line.
-Also set up desired buffer size.
+Also setup desired buffer size.

 Take a look at example sketch included in this lib.
 Yes, using this lib is that simple.